Skip to content

 headers dict None Request Header parameters

-Parameter path was adjusted to the first parameter in version 1.6.8
+Parameter path was adjusted to be the first parameter in version 1.6.8.

 .post_line_protocol(...)

-Send a POST request with line protocol format to DataKit or DataWay.
+Send a POST request in line protocol format to DataKit or DataWay.
 Parameters are as follows:

 path str Required Request path

-points list Required List of data points in data point format
+points list Required List of data in point format

 points[#].measurement str Required Measurement name

 points[#].tags dict Required Tags.
-Both key names and values must be strings
+Both keys and values must be strings.

 query dict None Request URL parameters